indykiss/DataStructures-Algos/Concepts.md

 ## Hash tables

 A hash table is a dictionary like data structure that maps keys to values.
 It allows people to look up a value based off its key.
     In order to find keys based off values, we need to loop through all values & keys.
 Same w/ arrs.
+Ex:

+      const lightBulbToHoursOfLight = {
+      'incandescent': 1200,
+      'compact fluorescent': 10000,
+      'LED': 50000,
+      };

 Really useful for when we want to keep track of counts per char in a string.

 Sometimes when there's duplicates within the keys, there can be a hash collision.
 Which is bad.
-But rare enough that it's ok to ignore.
+It's rare, but if we are dealing with a hash collision, we can have each array slot hold a pointer to a linked list with the key/value pair, instead of the usual having the value itself in that slot.

+Hash tables are also known as objects.

+Hash tables are basically built-on arrays, where instead of indices, we use keys.

+Pros: Quick lookups and flexible keys (most data types can be hashable).
+O(1) time.

+Cons:
+Worst case lookup is O(n), so not great.
+This happens when there's hash collisions.
+Not ordered.
+So can't easily find lowest/highest value.
+Single directional lookups, as in can find a value using a key in O(1) BUT if I'm trying to find the key, using a value, it's O(n) b/c need to loop through the whole structure.
+Not cache friendly.

+## Hashing and Hash functions

+A hash function takes data, like a string or a file, and converts it into a hash-- a fixed-size string or number.

+For example, here’s the MD5 hash (MD5 is a common hash function) for a file simply containing “cake”:
+  DF7CE038E2FA96EDF39206F898DF134D

 ## Sets

+A set is like a hash map except it only stores keys, without values.

+Sets often come up when we're tracking groups of items—nodes we've visited in a graph, characters we've seen in a string, or colors used by neighboring nodes.
+Usually, we're interested in whether something is in a set or not.

+Sets are usually implemented very similarly to hash maps—using hashing to index into an array—but they don't have to worry about storing values alongside keys.

+    lightBulbs = new Set(["incandescent", "compact fluorescent", "LED"]);

+    lightBulbs.has("LED");  // true
+    lightBulbs.has("halogen");  // false

 A set is a collection of any type of element where none of the elements are duplicated and the order isn't important.